chen1plus/blog/content/blog/lmod-modulefiles.md

 ]]
 ```

 Lmod provides several functions to manage environment variables.
-The most commonly used functions are:
+The most commonly used ones are:

 - `setenv`: sets an environment variable.
 - `prepend_path`: adds a path to the beginning of an environment variable.

-There are also functions to provide information about the module:
+Additionally, there are functions to provide metadata about the module:

 - `whatis`: provides a brief description.
-- `help`: provides detailed information.
+- `help`: offers detailed information.

 ## Example

+Here's a sample modulefile:

 ```lua
 local base = "/path/to/software"